Irshael/Irshael/README.md

 - 👋 Hi, I’m @Irshael
 - 👀 I’m interested in learning code and all around it
-- 🌱 I’m currently learning web languages
+- 🌱 I’m currently learning Python and i code a lot in VBA

 <!---